centreon/centreon-documentation/versioned_docs/version-23.10/monitoring/passive-monitoring/dsm.md

 checking, in the centreon database, the actions necessary to process these events.
 In Centreon DSM we execute a **special command**.

 This special command is executing binary **dsmclient.pl** with arguments.
-This client will store the new trap in a slot queue that the daemon read every 5 seconds.
+This client will store the new trap in a slot queue that the daemon reads every 5 seconds.

-The daemon **dsmd.pl** will search in database "centreon" name slots (pool service liabilities) associated with the host.
+The daemon **dsmd.pl** will search in the "centreon" database for name slots (pool service liabilities) associated with the host.
 If no slot is created, the event is deleted.
-Otherwise, the binary will look if there is at least one free slot.
-If at least one slot is free, then it will transmit to monitoring engine external commands to change the state of the slot.
+Otherwise, the binary will look to see if there is at least one free slot.
+If at least one slot is free, then it will transmit external commands to the monitoring engine to change the state of the slot.
-Otherwise the data will be made no secret pending the release of a slot.
+Otherwise, the data will be made not secret pending the release of a slot.
 A slot is releasable served by paying the liabilities.

 ## Configuration

 ### Configure Slots

-Go to **Administration > Modules > Dynamic Services** menu and click on **Add**
+Go to the **Administration > Modules > Dynamic Services** menu and click on **Add**

 ![image](../../assets/configuration/dsm/form-slot.png)